obordonado/Blueclub/README.md

 - <b>.../users</b>
 <img src="/img/listUsers.png" style="width:600px;"/>

+>In this case we get the complete JSON of users.
-> As seen above, the data we obtain has been filtered so that no sensible data (password,role) can be seen.
+>As seen above, the data we obtain has been filtered so that no sensible data (password,role) can be seen.
 ---

 <br>